effzehljmc/tiktok-clone/checklist/recipe_variation.md

 ```

 • Since you only wanted a single button, no complicated UI is needed.
-• This simple switch does the job: if the user has loaded or is viewing a variation, “Back to Original Recipe” resets the view.
+• This simple switch does the job: if the user has loaded or is viewing a variation, "Back to Original Recipe" resets the view.

 ---

 ## 5. Minimal Variation History (Optional)

 Since you do not want a complex chain, a simple approach is to display all variations the user has saved for a given recipe.
-For example, in a “My Cookbook” screen—or even in the same RecipeDetails—fetch all rows from “recipe_variations” where:
+For example, in a "My Cookbook" screen—or even in the same RecipeDetails—fetch all rows from "recipe_variations" where:

 • userId = currentUserId
 • originalVideoId = recipe.id